zymbit-applications/aws-credentials-provider/README.md

 ## Process Overview

-### Global AWS Setup
+### Global Setup
-- Create a private certificate authority
+- Configure private certificate authority (optional)
+  - Create private CA
-- Register private CA with AWS
+  - Register CA with AWS
 - Create an IAM role with GetRole and PassRole permissions
 - Create a role trust policy for credentials provider to assume this role
 - Create a role alias linked to IAM role